yusufshakeel/yacrud/README.md

   Commands:
   =========================================
-  version               Print the version. init                  [Re]create the default database, tables and fill it with fake values. create-database       Create the default database 'yacrud'. recreate-database     Recreate the default database 'yacrud'. drop-database         Drop the default database 'yacrud'.
+  version               Print the version. init                  Initialise yacrud. all                   [Re]create the default database, tables and fill it with fake values. create-database       Create the default database 'yacrud'. recreate-database     Recreate the default database 'yacrud'. drop-database         Drop the default database 'yacrud'.